Leif Corporation Emergency Team

 Fire Alarm System

 One of LCET’s responsibilities is to properly respond to fires in Leif Corp Hub, by responding to the Fire Alarm.
-It can be pulled by anybody, however there has to be a real fire to pull it, or if it is a drill, it must be approved by a Specialist+ to pull it in a non-emergency.
+It can be pulled by anybody, however there has to be a real fire to pull it, or if it is a drill, it must be approved by a Deputy+ to pull it in a non-emergency.

-Respondent of The Season
+Respondent of The Month

 Respondent of The Month is a title awarded to people each month that have shown initiative, commitment, and have made an overall positive impact in the group that month.
 Every month three respondents will be chosen for this award to recognize and congratulate them as they have clearly showcased that they are great role models for others and have an attitude willing to improve.
 Others should look up to those who have achieved this award, as they demonstrate that they are among the best!